Payslip FAQs

 Which repayment plan are you currently enrolled in?
 The method and timing of your loan repayment will be determined by the start date of your course.
 The amount you repay is based on your income, not the amount you borrowed.
 It is important to inform your employer about your repayment plan so that they can deduct the correct amount from your salary.

 Below are the two main repayment plans.
-For further information on student loans, such as postgraduate loans and the interest you are being charged, please visit the government’s website by clicking on this link.
+For further information on student loans, including postgraduate loans and the interest rates you are charged, please visit the government’s website by clicking on this link.

 Repayment Plan 1 – if you began your course before 1 September 2012.